grinstba/ECE434/hw02/README.md

 ### etchASketch.py
 This file runs an etch-a-sketch type program in the console.
 The program will ask the user to specify the heigth and width of the board.
 After that the board will be displayed.
 An X will note where the board has been filled.
+Use the buttons on the board to move the cursor around and fill the board with X's.
+The buttons are in a wasd setup for up, down, left, and right.
+The button off to the side will clear the board.